 Interface clarity matters.
 Clean screens with large, readable notation reduce cognitive load.
 If an app's input or text slows a simple exercise, switch to one that feels effortless.

 Adaptive difficulty saves time.
-AI Factory’s Chess Free, which logged over 44,000 installs by 2026, scales opponents to match performance.
+Apps that scale opponents to match performance keep you challenged without frustration.
 Static levels become either trivial or punishing, both of which stall progress.

 Progress tracking turns effort into insight.
 Accuracy rates, solve times, and heat maps of mistakes reveal patterns.
 If your knight-visualization accuracy drops after move 15, you've found a precise training target.